 Challenge #5: Manual Reviews Offer Both Benefits and Complications

 - Fraudsters have learned to manipulate management shortcomings.
-For example, they’ll either make purchases when transaction volume is high, hoping to blend in, or they’ll conduct their fraud afterhours when detection efforts are minimal.
+For example, they’ll either make purchases when transaction volumes are high, hoping to blend in, or they’ll conduct their fraud after hours when detection efforts are minimal.

 - Failing to conduct manual reviews means an elevated risk of false positives.
 This decreases revenue potential and can seem off-putting to legitimate customers.
 On the other hand, if merchants simply accept all high risk payments and forego manual reviews, fraud—and the resulting revenue loss—will abound.

 - In-house manual reviews are notoriously inefficient.
 Merchants don’t have the expertise needed to evaluate risk levels.
 Determined criminals are capable of disguising fraud from even the most attentive merchant.
 Additionally, few merchants have the necessary resources available to commit to fraud management; merchants need to focus instead on growing the business.